History of the Church of Jesus Christ of Latter-day Saints: Post-Manifesto polygamy and the Second Manifesto

-Mormon involvement in national politics
+Involvement in national politics

-Mormons and the women's suffrage movement
+Relationship to the women's suffrage movement

 In 1870, the Utah Territory had become one of the first polities to grant women the right to vote—a right which the U.S. Congress revoked in 1887 as part of the Edmunds-Tucker Act.

 As a result, a number of LDS women became active and vocal proponents of women's rights.
-Of particular note was the LDS journalist and suffragist Emmeline Blanch Wells, editor of the Woman's Exponent, a Utah feminist newspaper.
+Of particular note was the LDS journalist and suffragist Emmeline B. Wells, editor of the Woman's Exponent, a Utah feminist newspaper.
 Wells, who was both a feminist and a polygamist, wrote vocally in favor of a woman's role in the political process and public discourse.
 National suffrage leaders, however, were somewhat perplexed by the seeming paradox between Utah's progressive stand on women's rights, and the church's stand on polygamy.

 In 1890, after the church officially renounced polygamy, U.S. suffrage leaders began to embrace Utah's feminism more directly, and in 1891, Utah hosted the Rocky Mountain Suffrage Conference in Salt Lake City, attended by such national feminist leaders as Susan B. Anthony and Anna Howard Shaw.
 The Utah Woman Suffrage Association, which had been formed in 1889 as a branch of the American Woman Suffrage Association (which in 1890 became the National American Woman Suffrage Association), was then successful in demanding that the constitution of the nascent state of Utah should enfranchise women.
 In 1896, Utah became the third state in the U.S. to grant women the right to vote.

-Mormons and the debate over temperance and prohibition
+Debate over temperance and prohibition

-The LDS church was actively involved in support of the temperance movement in the 19th century, and then the prohibition movement in the early 20th century.
+The LDS Church was actively involved in support of the temperance movement in the 19th century, and later the prohibition movement under the presidency of Heber J. Grant.